autocrypt/autocrypt/doc/faq.rst

 Why are you using headers rather than attached keys?
 ----------------------------------------------------

-Attachments are visible to users of non Autocrypt compatible MUAs.
+Attachments are visible to users of non Autocrypt-compatible MUAs, while headers are not.
+We don't want to present distracting or confusing material to those users.

 Why are you sending keys in all the mails and not just announcing capabilities?
 -------------------------------------------------------------------------------